200 Eastern Parkway

 945 Madison Ave.

-On March 18, 2016, the Met will celebrate the opening of The Met Breuer, a separate building devoted to modern and contemporary art.
+The Metropolitan Museum of Art is already one of the most expansive museums in the world, but on March 18, 2016, it received a major upgrade.
+The Met has celebrated the opening of The Met Breuer, a separate building devoted to modern and contemporary art.

 645 Fifth Ave. (inside Olympic Tower)